Which Great Barrier Reef Is Best?

 Many people ask us to define the difference between the ‘inner’ and ‘outer’ Reefs.

 Here we discuss which Reef is best.
 And why.

-We’ll discuss the best starting points for the different tours and marine life.
-We will also cover other interesting facts about these locations.
+This page discusses the best starting points for the different tours and marine life.
+We will also cover exciting facts about these locations.

 The Outer Great Barrier Reef

-When you are visiting, you will really want to make sure you see the best of the GBR.
+When you are visiting, you will want to make sure you see the best of the GBR.

-Picture-perfect postcard shots that we conjure when we think of the Great Barrier Reef are found when snorkelling or scuba diving on the outer Great Barrier Reefs.
+We conjure picture-perfect postcard shots when we think of the Great Barrier Reef best collected on trips to the outer barrier reef.

-During your visit, you will find more fish, marine mammals and coral thrive on the outer reefs.
-As the name suggests, outer reefs lie further away from shore.
-At the same time, the inner reefs are nearer to the Australian coast.
+During your visit, you will find more fish, marine mammals and coral on the outer reefs.
+As the name suggests, outer reefs lie further away from shore, with the inner reefs closer to the Australian coast.

-While outer Great Barrier Reefs boast far superior water clarity than the inner reef.
+The outer Great Barrier Reefs boast far superior water clarity than the inner reef.
 With average visibility ranging from 10 – 40 meters.
-This is compared to an average of 5 meters around coastal equivalents.
+While the islands and inner reefs average 5-meter visibility

 There is a remarkable diversity of marine creatures that live on the outer Great Barrier Reef systems.

 This region is home to 1400 types of fish, 130 varieties of sharks and rays and over 600 types of hard and soft corals.

-Water nutrients are excellent here, resulting in mass fish numbers congregating to feed in the rich oceanic areas.
+Water nutrients are excellent here, resulting in mass fish congregating to feed in the affluent oceanic areas.

 Outer Great Barrier Reefs offer fantastic, protected, shallow lagoons appropriate for all levels of diving and snorkelling activities.

 While some outer reefs offer dramatic drop-off vistas, these are usually a short distance away from the main vessel.

 All our tours that market themselves as trips to ‘outer Great Barrier Reef locations’ ensure the best locations are visited.

 Unless we advertise as suitable only to advanced scuba divers – all of our outer reef tours offer excellent snorkelling and diving opportunities.
 So, again, catering to all levels of swimming ability and in-water experience.